Atlanta Spousal Support Lawyer Fighting for Your Rights in Cobb County, DeKalb County, Gwinnett County, Forsyth County, & Fulton County

 The Calculation of Alimony

-The state of Georgia does not provide a formula for calculating how much spousal support will be required nor how long it will be paid.
+The state of Georgia does not provide a formula for calculating how much spousal support will be required, nor how long it will be paid.
 This is left up to the discretion of the court.
-These payments may be worked out as a lump sum in cash or other marital assets or may be paid in installments on a weekly, monthly, or other periodic basis.
+These payments may be worked out as a lump sum in cash or other marital assets or can be paid in installments on a weekly, monthly, or other periodic basis.

 Termination or Modification of Alimony